Crystalline color superconductors: The two-flavor inhomogeneous phases

-The computation of the free-energy of a system with a general crystalline condensate cannot be obtained analytically and also the numerical evaluation is quite involved.
-As a consequence, the use of some approximation is necessary.
-A viable method is the GL expansion of the free-energy, which is obtained expanding $\Omega$ in powers of $\Delta$ \cite{Bowers:2002xr}: \be \frac{\Omega}{2\mu^2/\pi^2} = P\alpha\Delta^2 + \frac{\beta}{2}\Delta^4 + \frac{\gamma}{3}\Delta^6 + {\cal O}(\Delta^8)~, \ee where the coefficients $\alpha$, $\beta$ and $\gamma$ are computed, in the one-loop approximation using, as microscopic model, a NJL model.
+A viable method for the evaluation of the free energy of some crystalline structures is the GL expansion, which is obtained expanding $\Omega$ in powers of $\Delta$: \be \Omega = \Omega_n+ P\alpha\Delta^2 + \frac{\beta}{2}\Delta^4 + \frac{\gamma}{3}\Delta^6 + {\cal O}(\Delta^8)~, \ee where $\Omega_n$ is the free energy of the normal phase and the coefficients $\alpha$, $\beta$ and $\gamma$ have been computed, in the one-loop approximation, using as microscopic theory a NJL model by \textcite{Bowers:2002xr}.
 The GL expansion is well suited for studying second order phase transitions but might give reasonable results for \textit{soft} first order phase transitions as well.
-In the present case the expansion is under control for $\Delta/q \ll 1$ and if the coefficient $\gamma$ is positive, meaning that the free-energy is bounded from below.
+In the present case the expansion is under control for $\Delta/q \ll 1$ and if the coefficient $\gamma$ is positive, meaning that the free energy is bounded from below.

-For a given crystalline structure, the coefficients in Eq.~\eqref{eq:OGL} depend on $\delta\mu$ and on the magnitude of $\bm q$; the latter is fixed, in the calculation of \textcite{Bowers:2002xr}, to the weak coupling value $q = 1.2\delta\mu$.
-For any value of $\delta\mu$ the thermodynamic potential of a given structure is computed by minimization with respect to $\Delta$ and then the optimal crystalline structure is identified with that with the lowest free-energy.
-It is possible to compute analytically the GL coefficients only for few structures; in general, they have to be computed numerically.
-We refer to the appendix of \textcite{Bowers:2002xr} for details.
+For a given crystalline structure, the coefficients in Eq.~\eqref{eq:OGL} depend on $\delta\mu$ and on $q$; the latter is fixed, in the calculation by \textcite{Bowers:2002xr}, to the weak coupling value $q \simeq 1.2\delta\mu$.
+For any value of $\delta\mu$ the thermodynamic potential of a given structure is computed by minimization with respect to $\Delta$ and then the optimal crystalline structure is identified with that with the lowest free energy.
+It is possible to compute analytically the GL coefficients only for few structures.
+One example is the FF phase, in which